Image Ownership: Public Domain

 Carroll is married to Nolan Carroll, Sr. of Miami.
 The couple have three children, Nyckie, Necho, and Nolan II (who is a professional football player with the Miami Dolphins).
 The Carrolls ran a successful public relations consulting and franchising business, 3N & JC, in Florida.

 However, this firm, 3N & JC, did consulting work for a registered charity organization, Allied Veterans of the World.
 In a Law Enforcement crackdown on gambling and Internet café gambling centers in 2012 and 2013, Allied Veterans of the World was found guilty of illegal gambling, racketeering, and money laundering.
-Law enforcement also found that it gave only 2 percent of its profits over three years to charitable causes, while dedicating large sums of money to gambling lobbying efforts and donations to political campaigns.
+Law enforcement also found that it gave only two percent of its profits over three years to charitable causes, while dedicating large sums of money to gambling lobbying efforts and donations to political campaigns.

 Not only did Carroll write Allied Veterans in as a source of income for 3N & JC, she filed legislation that would have formally legalized the gambling and gaming industry, which falls into a gray area in Florida state law.
 In March 2013, after being questioned for her role in the Allied Veterans scandal, she resigned from her position as Lietenant Governor.